arawseekers/blog/content/posts/taiwan-part2.md

 {{< figure src="/images/twCP02.jpg" position="center" style="border-radius: 8px; max width:100%;height:auto;">}}

 <!-- wp:paragraph -->
 <p>Several MRT stations away, we found loitering in the greenery of Da’an Forest Park.
-Here we increased our steps while taking in the view, watching people do what people in forest parks. </p>
+Here we increased our steps while taking in the view, watching people what they do in forest parks. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->